DiscM/flowstatedemos/QuickStart.md

 Existing mechanics to reuse:

-- The player can move in first person.
+- You can move in first person.
-- The player can place and break blocks.
+- You can place and break blocks.
 - Blocks are selected with previous/next controls or pick block.
 - Terrain generation already supports flat grass.